-This is why recumbent cycle tourists are fiercely loyal to their bikes.
+This is why recumbent cyclists are fiercely loyal to their bikes.

 "I enjoy being comfortable.
 I enjoy being able to see and experience things," said Hans van Naerssen, a Philadelphia-area management consultant.
 "Touring means just enjoying getting there, in addition to being there.
 For me, the real defining quality of a recumbent bike can be the comfort.
 On a normal bicycle, you're trying to convince yourself that all those hurts don't exist."